 In 2013, Alexis spent a year in Timor Leste, working to expand the maternal health workforce as part of the Royal Australian College of Surgeon's ATLASS program.
 She has subsequently published on stillbirth in this low resource setting.
 She has also worked in the Northern Territory, bring her much needed subspecialist expertise to women from remote Indigenous communities.

 Since returning to the Mercy Hospital for Women in 2014 Alexis has established the Telehealth clinic in the Department of Perinatal Medicine, providing tertiary imaging and counselling support to the clinicians at the Royal Darwin Hospital.
-She is currently undertaking a Masters in Public Health at the University of Melbourne.

 She also sits on the Consultative Council on Obstetric and Paediatric Mortality and Morbidity - the advisory body to the state Minister of Health - and is a member of the CCOPMM Neonatal Mortality and Morbidity Subcommittee.